Author Guidelines

 | 1 | Editorial Authority and Responsibility | Editors are fully responsible for managing the editorial workflow, including manuscript screening, reviewer selection, editorial decisions, and final acceptance or rejection.
 Editorial decisions must be based solely on academic merit, relevance to the journal’s scope, and compliance with ethical publishing standards. |

 | 2 | Initial Manuscript Screening | Editors must conduct an initial assessment to determine whether a submission meets the journal’s scope, formatting requirements, and minimum scholarly standards.
-Manuscripts that are clearly outside the scope, violate ethical principles, or fail to meet basic academic quality may be desk-rejected without external review. |
+Manuscripts that are clearly outside the scope, violate ethical principles will be rejected at this stage. |